Friday, July 1, 2022

 (5.)
 Towards the end of the day or the end of the session, there will be a corrective distribution phase and pattern of some type (wedge, pennant, head and shoulders, M or W formation), when price pulls back from the high or the low of the day because the market maker liquidates positions (see also HERE).

-There are very high odds for the weekly low or high to form before the opening of the New York session on Wednesday.
-The odds further increase between Tuesday and Wednesday, focusing on Tuesday's London session to Wednesday's opening of the New York session.
-Even the market maker doesn't have infinite amounts of capital.
-Therefore he has to orchestrate retracements to book some profit before to continue.
-This is why sudden aggressive pullbacks seemingly occur out of nowhere.
+There is a high probability that the weekly low or high will form before the opening of the New York session on Wednesday.
+The odds increase further between Tuesday and Wednesday, particularly during Tuesday's London session leading into Wednesday's New York session.
+Even market makers do not possess infinite capital, so they must orchestrate retracements to secure profits before continuing their strategies.
+This is why sudden, aggressive pullbacks can seem to occur out of nowhere.

-To get a more detailed picture of how the smart money's manipulation actually works on a day-to-day basis, Michael Huddleston elaborated six ICT Intraday Trading Templates.
-They provide an idea of when to expect what, clues related to the daily and weekly bias and range, and a perspective on the internal structure of the daily and weekly market maker cycles:
+To gain a more detailed understanding of how smart money manipulation operates on a day-to-day basis, Michael J. Huddleston has developed six ICT Intraday Trading Templates.
+These templates offer insights into when to expect market movements, clues related to daily and weekly biases and ranges, and a perspective on the internal structure of daily and weekly market maker cycles:

 Mostly it will give a rally or drop from the daily opening price to the low or high of the day during the London session.
 The trend usually lasts into 11:00 EST.